 Bereavement Leave.
 According to TBR Policy No. 5:01:01:09, an employee who is absent during his/her regularly scheduled work week due to the death of an immediate family member shall receive payment for reasonable and customary days absent, such days of payment not to exceed three (3) regularly scheduled work days.
 Immediate family shall be deemed to include 1) spouse; 2) child, step-child; 3) parent, step-parent, foster parent, parent-in-law; 4) sibling(s); and 5) grandparents and grandchildren.
-In addition to the three (3) regularly scheduled work days, sick leave not to exceed two (2) days may be granted at the discretion of the appropriate approving authority in the instance of death of one of the immediate family members listed above institution resulting from the leave.
+In addition to the three (3) regularly scheduled work days, sick leave not to exceed two (2) days may be granted at the discretion of the appropriate approving authority in the instance of death of one of the immediate family members listed above.

+Educational Leave.
+It is the policy of the Tennessee Board of Regents to provide time off to regular TBR employees to continue their education with advance approval from the president.
+Each request for leave will be evaluated on its own merits and approval will depend upon the evidence provided as to the enhancement of the employee's value to the institution resulting from the leave.
 Leave of absence for periods exceeding one (1) year may be granted upon recommendation of the president and approved by the Chancellor.
-If the leave is without pay, faculty are eligible to continue their participation in the group medical/life insurance program.
+If the leave is without pay, faculty is eligible to continue their participation in the group medical/life insurance program.
 If they elect continuation of coverage, employees must pay both the employee and employer share of the premium.
 Employees on leave without pay are not eligible for unemployment benefits longevity benefits, and they do not accrue sick leave.
 Please consult TBR Policy 5:01:01:13 (Educational Leave) for further information.

-Educational Leave.
-It is the policy of the Tennessee Board of Regents to provide time off to regular TBR employees to continue their education with advance approval from the president.
-Each request for leave will be evaluated on its own merits and approval will depend upon the evidence provided as to the enhancement of the employee's value to the